-- D4.5.32 Support the following typical building forms: single-unit dwellings; secondary suites; duplexes; multi-unit dwellings including triplex, fourplex, and townhomes. - D4.5.33 Typical building height will be up to three storeys.
-Building heights greater than three storeys may be considered where: - " stepped transition is provided with adjacent land uses and built forms - " height impacts are minimized by onsite or nearby natural or built features (e.g., slope of land or major transportation corridor) - D4.5.34 Enhance the pedestrian orientation and character of the Neighbourhood. - D4.5.35 Preserve public ocean views to the greatest extent possible. - D4.5.36 Encourage public squares, plazas, mini-parks, and other urban space opportunities in conjunction with new development. - D4.5.37 Work towards an overall target density for the Old City Neighbourhood designation of 40 units per hectare.
+- D4.5.31 Support businesses and commercial uses that are compatible with nearby existing commercial uses, do not encroach in existing residential areas, and contain residential uses within upper storeys. - D4.5.32 Support the following typical building forms: single-unit dwellings; secondary suites; duplexes; multi-unit dwellings including triplex, fourplex, and townhomes. - D4.5.33 Typical building height will be up to three storeys.
+Building heights greater than three storeys may be considered where: - stepped transition is provided with adjacent land uses and built forms - height impacts are minimized by onsite or nearby natural or built features (e.g., slope of land or major transportation corridor) - D4.5.34 Enhance the pedestrian orientation and character of the Neighbourhood. - D4.5.35 Preserve public ocean views to the greatest extent possible. - D4.5.36 Encourage public squares, plazas, mini-parks, and other urban space opportunities in conjunction with new development. - D4.5.37 Work towards an overall target density for the Old City Neighbourhood designation of 40 units per hectare.
 This target density is intended to describe general unit density for the overall land use area. - D4.5.38 The Old City Neighbourhood Concept Plan will serve as a guiding document in the review of development applications.

-SEMI-RURAL NEIGHBOURHOOD
+Semi-Rural Neighbourhood

 - D4.5.39 Plan Semi-Rural Neighbourhoods for low density land uses.
-They are not intended for urban development. - D4.5.40 Support the following typical uses: residential; home based business; agriculture; and open space. - D4.5.41 Support the following typical building forms: single-unit dwellings and secondary suites. - D4.5.42 Typical building height will be up to two storeys. - D4.5.43 Work towards an overall target density for the Semi-Rural Neighbourhood designation of less than two units per hectare.
-This target density is intended to describe general unit density for the overall land use area. - D4.5.44 Do not support rezoning of Semi-Rural Neighbourhoods for higher density residential development.
-Zoning existing at the time of City Plan's adoption may allow some higher densities. - D4.5.45 Do not extend existing and new water and sewer to, or within, Semi-Rural Neighbourhoods.
-However, where water and sewer mains exist, new connections to existing mains may be considered. - D4.5.46 Lands in the King / Calder Hill area are designated a Special Study Area as indicated on Schedule 2: Future Land Use Designations.
+They are not intended for urban development. - D4.5.40 Support the following typical uses: residential; home based business; agriculture; and open space.

+D4.5.41 Support the following typical building forms: single-unit dwellings and secondary suites.

+D4.5.42 Typical building height will be up to two storeys.

+D4.5.43 Work towards an overall target density for the Semi-Rural Neighbourhood designation of less than two units per hectare.
+This target density is intended to describe general unit density for the overall land use area.

+D4.5.44 Do not support rezoning of Semi-Rural Neighbourhoods for higher density residential development.
+Zoning existing at the time of City Plan's adoption may allow some higher densities.

+D4.5.45 Do not extend existing and new water and sewer to, or within, Semi-Rural Neighbourhoods.
+However, where water and sewer mains exist, new connections to existing mains may be considered.

+D4.5.46 Lands in the King / Calder Hill area are designated a Special Study Area as indicated on Schedule 2: Future Land Use Designations.
 Prior to rezoning or subdivision of lands in these areas, a comprehensive road networking study is required.